• Home

 5. Why: The context of individuals’ discourse: other conversations they are involved in, and other topics they discuss

-To learn more about election social media monitoring reach out to Dr. Waël Hassan, CEO and Chief Data Scientist of KI Design.
-You can also grab a copy of my e-book, Using Social Media Data to Transform Election Monitoring, available on @amazon @kindle today.
+You can grab a copy of my e-book, Using Social Media Data to Transform Election Monitoring, available on @amazon today.